contentascode/activist-apprentice-course-template/content/share.md

 ---
-layout: page
+layout: index.pug
-title: Share Your Story
 ---

+# Share Your Story

 You’ve found a story, you’ve taken the risk, you’ve created media and you’ve managed to do it safely.
 The bulk of your work is behind you.
 Follow through now and your media can make a real impact.